How to Make All Your Meetings More Effective & Less of a Time Suck

 Virtual meetings have kept the world spinning, and enabled us all to work remotely with ease.
 However, now that we are always home, and always online, it’s easier than ever to book in more virtual meetings, and get exhausted in the process.
 Just count, how many zoom meetings have you had in one day / one week?
 Is this even normal?

-To help you to be more productive and enhance your meetings we’ve listed a few tips below that are specifically for virtual meetings.
+To help you to be more productive and enhance your meetings I’ve listed a few tips below that are specifically for virtual meetings.
 The above ideas on physical meetings are just as relevant here, so perhaps try to combine the two to truly ensure your meetings are effective and don’t leave you feeling drained or overwhelmed.

 Keep them short